 Easy to do.
 When someone else has recently written about a topic concerning walkers.
 Wherever.
 Take out the texts that you have already written and that are ready made, and put in parts that fit in this particular reaction.
 As an extra, tell something new or bring in some humor.

-More people promoting daily walking is a bonus to all.
-This book is a homage to walkability.
-But author and expert Derk van der Laan also presents a wake-up call.
+CORONA PROOF.
+This story is a homage to walkability.
+But expert Derk van der Laan also presents a wake-up call.
 He writes about how your mind and body benefit from simple walking.
 How you save money and increase business opportunities; how the government defines and encourages walking; how citizens take initiative.
 He writes about what needs to be done to get more attention to walking and sustain it.
-Buy the book, for yourself or as a present.
+Read the story, for yourself or as a present.

 Safetipin, an India based organization developed an app to check the safety of neighborhoods.
 This app is based on data collected in many parts of Delhi and other Indian cities.
 User opinions come together.
 The app tells if neighborhoods are safe or not.